apache/parquet-site/README.md

 # Parquet Website

+This repository contains the source code for https://parquet.apache.org/

-This website is built / powered by [Hugo](https://gohugo.io/), and extended from the [Docsy Theme](https://www.docsy.dev/).
+This website is built / powered by [Hugo](https://gohugo.io/) with the [Docsy Theme](https://www.docsy.dev/).

 The following steps assume that you have `hugo` installed and working.
 You can also use docker, see the [Docker section](#docker) for more information.

 ## Building and Running Locally